 Be kind to yourself

 Try to focus on what you have been doing during your break from employment.
-If you’ve been caring for a sick family member, raising children or grandchildren, or recovering from an illness yourself, then it’s likely you were using a lot of valuable skills during this time – you just might not have viewed it that way.
+If you’ve been caring for a sick family member, raising children or grandchildren, or recovering from an illness yourself, it’s likely you were using a lot of valuable skills during this time – you just might not have viewed it that way.

 For example, if you’ve been caring for a sick family member, you may have been using skills such as organisation, patience, and empathy, as well as demonstrating great resilience and strength of character.